 For optimal health, including eye health, your pet’s enclosure needs to be maintained and cleaned regularly.
 Urine and faeces accumulate in the substrate, which increases bacterial growth that can be harmful to leopard geckos’ eyes if they are exposed to it regularly.

 To ensure the enclosure is in optimal condition, you should clean it at least once per month.
 A leopard gecko is pretty good at keeping its enclosure clean but it can’t rid its enclosure of faecal matter and urates.
+Get a good enclosure in the first place.

 What should a full enclosure clean involve?